 James Quilligan is a recent graduate of the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland where he studied with Scott Johnson.
 He was previously a Monteverdi Choir Apprentice and also studied at the Guidhall School of Music and Drama.

-James’ operatic roles have included Street Singer in Die Dreigroschenoper by Weil (RCS), Tarquinius in The Rape of Lucretia (cover, RCS), Gaoler in Cabildo by Amy Beach (Grimeborn), Chrudoš in Libuše by Smetana (University College Opera), Ferryman in Curlew River (Opera Xylem), Count Almaviva and Figaro in Le Nozze di Figaro (Trinity College Music Society and Magnetic Opera), the title role in Don Giovanni (Ensemble Orquesta), and Flemish Deputy in Don Carlo (Grange Park Opera).
+James’ operatic roles have included Steward in Flight by Jonathan Dove (RCS), Street Singer in Die Dreigroschenoper by Weil (RCS), Tarquinius in The Rape of Lucretia (cover, RCS), Gaoler in Cabildo by Amy Beach (Grimeborn), Chrudoš in Libuše by Smetana (University College Opera), Ferryman in Curlew River (Opera Xylem), Count Almaviva and Figaro in Le Nozze di Figaro (Trinity College Music Society and Magnetic Opera), the title role in Don Giovanni (Ensemble Orquesta), and Flemish Deputy in Don Carlo (Grange Park Opera).
 James has also created several roles in contemporary operas with companies including St John’s College Music Society and the Helios Collective.